 Any organization or program is only effective if it has 3 elements: defined beliefs, a broad vision, and a clear mission; if any of these are missing, the program suffers from indifference, mistrust, and confusion.
 Yet, I struggled with beliefs, vision, and mission—and my library program suffered—until I began using Strategic Planning.
 With strategic planning we envision a desired future and, working backwards, define goals to achieve the end-result over an extended period of time.
-Since “backward planning” is how I create Library Lessons, it makes sense to apply it to a whole school library program.
+Since “backward planning” is how we create our Library Lessons, it makes sense to apply it to a whole school library program!

 I find it desirable to align my strategic plan with current national, state, or local initiatives, so over the years I’ve used Information Power, AASL Standards for the 21st Century Learner, my State’s school library standards and guidelines, and my district’s strategic plans.
 With the release of the new AASL National School Library Standards, I begin my current Strategic Plan with the new Common Beliefs and then translate them into Significant Concepts for planning my program.